oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 While SHA-256 has valid use cases, it is [not really meant to be used in hashing passwords](https://dusted.codes/sha-256-is-not-a-secure-password-hashing-algorithm).
 While collisions have not been proven, and unique salts can make rainbow tables ineffective, high-end hardware can still generate billions of SHA-256 hashes every minute.
 This allows attackers with access to your hashed passwords to use brute force to look for matches and decipher your users' passwords.

 #### Hash Only
 Despite this inherent weakness, you are still likely to see SHA-256 used for hashing passwords.
-The implementation is basically the same as SHA-1 using hashlib, but the output will be a 256-bit object (64-character hex):
+The implementation is basically the same as SHA-1 using hashlib, but the output will be a base64 encoded 256-bit object:

 <textarea id="editor-5" class="live-code">import hashlib
 import base64